Used and loved by millions

 How can I use "beautiful memory" in a sentence?

-What phrases are similar to "beautiful memory"?
+What are some alternatives to saying "beautiful memory"?

 Editing plus AI, all in one place.